Condensed Interior-Point Methods for Scalable Nonlinear Programming on GPUs: Conditioning of the condensed KKT system

-We explicit the structured ill-conditioning of $K_\gamma$ by modifying the approach outlined in \cite[Theorem 3.2]{wright1998ill} to account for the additional term $\gamma G^\top G$ arising from the equality constraints.
-We show that the matrix $K_\gamma$ has two invariant subspaces (in the sense defined in \cite[Chapter 5]{stewart1990matrix}), associated respectively to the range of the transposed active Jacobian (\emph{large space}) and to the null space of the active Jacobian (\emph{small space}).
+We express the structured ill-conditioning of $K_\gamma$ by modifying the approach outlined in \cite[Theorem 3.2]{wright1998ill} to account for the additional term $\gamma G^\top G$ arising from the equality constraints.
+We show that the matrix $K_\gamma$ has two invariant subspaces (in the sense of \cite[Chapter 5]{stewart1990matrix}), associated respectively with the range of the transposed active Jacobian (\emph{large space}) and with the null space of the active Jacobian (\emph{small space}).